jxngo/JavaLock-Thread/README.md

 # JavaLock-Thread
 ## Problem 1: Minotaur's Birthday Party
+### How to Run
+I chose a concrete number for part 1.
+To change the input, locate the main and update the int nGuest = n.

 ### Approach and Experimental Evaluation
 There are two parts that required planning to be able to solve the maze problem.
 1) The algorithm itself to solve the maze riddle